 Technology has been part of school culture for more than a decade.
 Kennedy School was one of the first schools in Hong Kong to launch a 1:1 laptop electronic devices programme for Year 4 upwards.
-It continues to stay at the forefront of technology with cutting edge resources including Chromebooks, iPads, MacBook Airs, Lego Mindstorm robots and Makey Makey kits.
-Students are taught to use and apply new applications, coding strategies and technologies from as young as nine years, and lessons vary from shooting and editing movies to building and programming robots.
+It continues to stay at the forefront of technology with cutting edge resources including Chromebooks, iPads, MacBook Airs, Lego Mindstorm robots, and Makey Makey kits.
+Students are taught to use and apply new applications, coding strategies, and technologies from as young as 9-years-old, and lessons vary from shooting and editing movies to building and programming robots.

 Admission and fees